Central serous choroidopathy

 When to Contact a Medical Professional

-Call your health care provider if your vision gets worse.
+Call your provider if your vision gets worse.

 There is no known prevention.
-Although there is a clear association with stress, there is no evidence that reducing stress has any benefit in preventing or treating central serous choroidopathy.
+Although there is a clear association with stress, there is no evidence that reducing stress can help prevent or treat central serous choroidopathy.